 Clarissa Clifton is the author of One Hearth, One Pot: For Love of Food and History.
 Her focus of food history is on Southern poverty food.
 Southern poverty food is a term coined post Civil War and relates to food that was looked down on by those in the elite 10 percent both in and out of the South.
-I fall into the 90 percent that called it simply food.
-Southern poverty food not only related to how food was seasoned but the inventive ways we prepared it ranging from roasting meats over saplings to baking chicken in cabbage leave to rosin potatoes.
+Clarissa falls into the 90 percent that called it simply food.
+Southern poverty food not only related to how food was seasoned but the inventive ways it was prepared, ranging from roasting meats over saplings to baking chicken in cabbage leave to rosin potatoes.
 Clarissa has made it her life mission to study the food that 90 percent of Southerners ate before and after the Civil War.